List of Marvel Comics characters: N: Nebulo

-Nebulo is a fictional character appearing in American comic books published by Marvel Comics.
-He first appears in The Incredible Hulk Annual #1.

 Nebulo is an Inhuman whose Terrigenesis turned him into a living shadow.
-Nebulo is among the evil Inhumans that were judged by Black Bolt who used Oracle as his interpreter.
-While he and his fellow Inhumans Aireo, Falcona, Leonus, Stallior, and Timberius were banished to the Un-Place by Black Bolt until an incident causes them to be accidentally freed by Hulk.
-This led to Nebulo and his fellow Inhumans siding with Maximus in his plans to take the throne from Black Bolt.
-During the fight at the Great Refuge, Nebulo and his fellow Inhumans were defeated by Hulk.
+Nebulo is among the evil Inhumans who are judged by Black Bolt.
+Nebulo, Aireo, Falcona, Leonus, Stallior, and Timberius are banished to the Un-Place by Black Bolt until an incident causes them to be accidentally freed by Hulk.
+Nebulo and the Inhumans side with Maximus in his plans to take the throne from Black Bolt.

 Evelyn Necker

-Doctor Evelyn Clarice Sarah Necker is a fictional character appearing in American comic books published by Marvel Comics.
+Evelyn Necker is a character appearing in American comic books published by Marvel Comics.
 She first appeared as a supporting character in Death's Head (second series) #1, published by the Marvel UK imprint, and was created by Dan Abnett and Liam Sharp.
 In 2008, writers Dan Abnett and Andy Lanning (DnA) used Necker as a supporting character while writing Nova, as a member of Project Pegasus during that comic's involvement with Marvel's Secret Invasion event.
 In the story, it was mentioned that Necker was working on a project to develop a cyborg called "Minion."
 DnA said "This is us just having fun- the Death's Head thread has recently been worked back into the Marvel Universe via Planet Hulk, and we thought we would tie a few loose ends together."

-Dr. Necker was a scientist working for A.I.M in the year 2020 of an alternate future.
-Her funding was being cut, and so her MINION cyborg supersoldier project had a few corners cut on quality.
+Necker is a scientist working for A.I.M in the year 2020 of an alternate future.
+Her funding was being cut, and so her MINION cyborg super soldier project had a few corners cut on quality.
 The first attempt (in 2018) was run by an automobile engine and had the brain of a homeless alcoholic.
 This being became known as Death Wreck, and stumbled into various cross-time adventures (as told in his own short-lived comic, Death Wreck).

-Later, Necker built a superior Minion cyborg, which was designed to absorb and assimilate the memories and skills of various warriors, geniuses, and others with useful abilities from throughout time and space.
-However, when it took in the mind of the Freelance Peacekeeping Agent known as Death's Head, the mechanoid's personality overwhelmed the Minion's control, causing it to act erratically.
-Necker followed the rogue cyborg through space-time to meet Reed Richards, one of Minion's intended targets.
-Necker was so excited to meet him, she gave him a kiss.
-When Minion and The Thing arrived seconds later, there was a brief fight, until Reed used a device to cause the Death's Head personality to take over.
-Death's Head/Minion only absorbed the data from Reed's computer instead of his brain, and thus trouble was avoided, at least until Sue Richards saw Evelyn's lipstick on Reed's collar.